wso2/kubernetes-apim/advanced/pattern-3/README.md

 # Kubernetes Resources for a Fully Distributed deployment of WSO2 API Manager

+**Note**: We consider Helm to be the primary source of installation of WSO2 product deployment patterns in Kubernetes environments.
+Hence, pure Kubernetes resources for product deployment patterns will be deprecated from 2.6.0.7 onwards.
+Please adjust your usage accordingly.

 Core Kubernetes resources for [WSO2 API Manager deployment pattern 3](https://docs.wso2.com/display/AM260/Deployment+Patterns#DeploymentPatterns-Pattern3).
 This consists of a fully distributed deployment of WSO2 API Manager with WSO2 API Manager Analytics support.